telehash/gogotelehash/README.md

 ## Project Status

 Gogotelehash is currently under active development.
 The API is subject to change.

-All development is currenly done against the develop branch and is tracked in [this PR](https://github.com/telehash/gogotelehash/pull/2) .
-When the API stablizes the master branch will be replaced.
+We are currently working on Telehash v3.

+What works:

+* Endpoints
+* Exchanges
+* Channels (both reliable and unreliable)
+* cipherset 1a
+* cipherset 3a
+* transport udp
+* upnp and nat-pmp mapping

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/telehash/gogotelehash/trend.png)](https://bitdeli.com/free "Bitdeli Badge")